silas/node-shutterstock/README.md

-# Shutterstock.js
+# Shutterstock

-This is a Shutterstock API client for Node.js.
+This is a Node.js Shutterstock API client.

  * [Usage](#usage)
  * [Documentation](#documentation)